 - Taste hunger.

 Taste hunger also shows up when we’re offered free food (for example, snacks on an airplane) or food at a social event (like dessert after a big meal).
-When food is free, it can be enticing to take advantage of it.
-In the latter instance, taste hunger can be exacerbated by emotional hunger, such as when food is available during a time of joy or stress.
+When food is free, it’s enticing to take advantage of it.
+Food is also tied to comfort, celebration, and nostalgia— like emotional hunger— and can spike during times of joy or stress.

-Taste hunger provides us with an opportunity to learn.
 When honoring taste hunger, do you find yourself consistently eating past a comfortable level of fullness?
 Or, does your taste hunger turn into a version of rebound hunger?
-Quick recap: rebound hunger is the temporary increase in biological hunger cues that results from prolonged restriction… in other words, you’re ravenous.
-Bottom line: if your baseline is under-fueled, then you may be experiencing biological hunger and confusing it with taste hunger.
-Not surprisingly, this is common.
-Diet culture sets the bar low for what we know to be enough (in regard to how much we’re eating).
+Recap: rebound hunger is the temporary increase in biological hunger cues resulting from prolonged restriction… in other words, you’re ravenous.
+If your baseline is under-fueled, you may be experiencing biological hunger and confusing it with taste hunger.
+This is common.
+Diet culture sets the bar low for what we know to be enough food.
 Take “100-calorie snack packs” as an example.
 While I don’t encourage anyone to calorie count, you should know that a 100-calorie snack is not nearly enough for anyone!

-BTW- this is what we consider to be compassionate curiosity.
-Rather than beating yourself up for eating without feeling hungry or eating past fullness, you’re exploring the reasons for why it occurred.
+If you are eating when bored or stressed, dig deeper.
+These tendencies may reflect a need to build supportive coping tools around emotional distress.
+Here’s an article that uncovers more on the topic.
+Last, compassionate curiosity Rather than beating yourself up for eating without feeling hungry or eating past fullness, you’re exploring the reasons for why it occurred.